Maximizing the properties of carbon fiber and

 Molding

-The preforms are stacked in the mold, the mold is closed, and resin is injected into the mold and cured (RTM method).
+The preforms are stacked in the mold, the mold is closed, and resin is injected into the mold and cured (RTM process).

-*We also have developed a track record of using other molding methods such as autoclave molding and press molding.
+*We also have developed a track record of using other molding process such as autoclave molding and press molding.

 Completion